 Annual Scientific Meeting

 SAPC members may register at a reduced rate.
-The next annual conference will take place from 30th June to 1st July 2021 as a virtual meeting.
+The next annual conference will take place from 18th to 20th July 2023 in Brighton.

-SAPC regional meetings are held around the country throughout the year, during the pandemic they are held virtually.
+SAPC regional meetings are held around the country throughout the year, during the pandemic and recently they have been held virtually.

 Special interest groups (SIGs)